MSU Billings Catalog

 Term Typically Offered: Spring

-Prerequisite(s): SOCI 101 or SOCI 102 and SOCI 221.
+Prerequisite(s): CJUS 121 and SOCI 101 or SOCI 201 and WRIT 201 or WRIT 220 or WRIT 221.

 3cr.
 Explores the significance of social inequality for several crime and criminal justice issues.
 Examines inequality at each stage of the criminal justice system, including the unequal social conditions that foster crime, the creation of laws, inequality in arrests and the enforcement of laws, case processing and convictions, sentencing, and imprisonment and post-prison circumstances.
 This is a reading-intensive class.